leloykun/leloykun.github.io/content/ponder/steepest-descent-schatten-p/index.md

 When training a neural network, our goal is to find parameters $\hat{W} = \\{W_l\\}_{1 \leq l \leq L}$ that minimize a loss function $L(\hat{W})$ with respect to some training data.
 This loss function is typically non-convex and/or intractable to compute exactly.
 Thus, we resort to iterative optimization algorithms to find a decent local minimum instead.

-And every minute choice we make on how we approximate $L$ leads to different optimization algorithm.
+And every minute choice we make on how we approximate $L$ leads to a different optimization algorithm.
 To illustrate this simply, let's focus on one of the parameters $W_l$ and let's take the Taylor expansion of $L$ around $W_l$:
 $$L(W_l + \Delta W_l) = L(W_l) + \langle\nabla L(W_l), \Delta W_l\rangle_F + \frac{1}{2} \langle\Delta W_l, H(W_l) \Delta W_l\rangle_F + \ldots,$$
 where $\nabla L(W_l)$ is the gradient of $L$ at $W_l$, $H(W_l)$ is the Hessian of $L$ at $W_l$, and $\langle\cdot, \cdot\rangle_F$ is the Frobenius inner product:
 $$\langle A, B\rangle_F = \text{tr}(A^T B) = \sum_{i,j} A_{ij}B_{ij}.$$